-Anyone who’s prone to an itchy, dry scalp and brittle strands of hair knows how frustrating it can be to find a perfect balance when it comes to conditioners.
+Anyone who’s prone to an itchy, dry scalp or brittle strands of hair knows how frustrating it can be to find the perfect balance when it comes to conditioners.
 You want something that will add plenty of moisture, but not totally weigh you down.
 At first, you might assume that makes castor oil a bad choice.
 Although the thick liquid can be sticky and difficult to spread on its own, it’s ideal for combining with other oils like jojoba or coconut to add an extra boost of nutrients to your locks.

 Why not just use a different oil on its own, then?
 Well, for one thing, there’s the high levels of vitamin E and omega-6 fatty acids found inside castor oil that help condition your follicles, according to Dominic Burg, MD, a hair biologist who spoke with PopSugar.
 Plus, the anti-inflammatory and antioxidant elements can not only make your hair stronger, but might even help your strands grow faster and prevent hair loss.
 The nutrient-rich treatment might also make your hair look brighter, too.
 With all of those perks packed into just a tiny dollop of oil, it's a cost-effective choice for supplementing other pricey oils (not to mention that your bottle will most certainly last longer).